trade topics

 COVID-19 and world trade

+The COVID-19 pandemic has had devastating health and economic consequences, with unprecedented disruption to people's lives, the global economy and world trade.
 One of the most effective means of addressing this crisis is through timely, accurate information.
 An informed public is better positioned to make sound decisions including on questions related to trade.
-This is why we have created this dedicated page on the WTO website.
-It will provide up-to-the minute trade-related information including relevant notifications by WTO members, the impact the virus has had on exports and imports and how WTO activities have been affected by the pandemic.
+This is why we have created this dedicated portal.
+It provides up-to-the minute trade-related information including notifications by WTO members, the impact the virus has had on exports and imports and how the multilateral trading system has responded to the pandemic.

 Latest news